byrokrat/giroapp/UPDATING.md

 ## Unreleased changes

+* Nothing

+## Updating to beta-2

+Beta-2 is generally a bug-fix release and the phar can simply be dumped in place of beta-1.
+When updating from an alpha version se `Updating to beta-1` below..

+### Notable changes in beta-2

 * Donors can now be identified by name at command line.
 Use `--id-payer-number` and `--id-mandate-key` flags to force id to be payer number or mandate key..
 * Fixed a bug where transaction reports imported after a state change failed.